 - Discard all but 1 tbsp of bacon fat

-- Add onions to bacon fat, cook until whites of onion are translucent.
+- Add white part of green onions to bacon fat, cook until translucent.

 - Add garlic to skillet, cooking for 1 minute.
 Do not burn